Shared Path: Unraveling Memorization in Multilingual LLMs through Language Similarities: Acknowledgements

 \section{Acknowledgements}

-YC and JB are funded by the Carlsberg Foundation, under the Semper Ardens: Accelerate programme (project nr.
+XL, YC and JB are funded by the Carlsberg Foundation, under the Semper Ardens: Accelerate programme (project nr.
 CF21-0454).
+XL is additionally supported by the EU ChipsJU and the Innovation Fund Denmark through the project CLEVER (no. 101097560).
 We further acknowledge the support of the AAU AI Cloud and express our gratitude to DeiC for providing computing resources on the LUMI cluster (project nr.
 DeiC-AAU-N5-2024085-H2-2024-28).
+Finally, we thank the Aalborg University AI:X initiative for enabling this work via the AI:SECURITY lab.